1wheel/roadtolarissa/source/_posts/2014-03-06-population-division.markdown

 <div id='joymap'></div>

 </br>
 *James Cheshire's [Population Lines](http://spatial.ly/2013/09/population-lines/) redone with d3.
 [Data](http://sedac.ciesin.columbia.edu/data/set/grump-v1-population-count) from NASA.
-[Fullscreen](/population-division-fullscreen.html).*
+[Fullscreen](/population-division-fullscreen.html) and [code](https://github.com/1wheel/roadtolarissa/blob/master/source/javascripts/posts/joymap/drawMap.js)*

 Originally I wanted to use the population map as a template for exploring different ways of transitioning data with d3.
 With different delays and durations, a variety of vertical and horizontal sweeping effects can be created.
 Unfortunately, it isn't possible to animate hundreds line elements simultaneously smoothly.
 [Lars Kotthoff's](http://4c.ucc.ie/~larsko/#other) [variable width](https://github.com/mbostock/d3/pull/448) line generator did help cut down on the thousands of elements I start with - at first, the darker lines representing higher populations by segmenting each longitude into low and high lines - and with staggering, only a few dozen at a time are animated in the finished version.